Hdz2001/Crypto_Coin_Info/README.md

 After doing 1 of those above, enter the code below:
 * pyinstaller.exe --onefile coin_info.py
-It will return the build and dist folders, along with SPEC file of coin_info and coin_info.exe will be in the dist folder.
+<br />It will return the build and dist folders, along with SPEC file of coin_info and coin_info.exe will be in the dist folder.
 * pyinstaller.exe --onefile --icon=uquid.ico coin_info.py
-After that, run this code to add icon to the exe file, both outer and inner (windowed mode).
+<br />After that, run this code to add icon to the exe file, both outer and inner (windowed mode).
 * Refer to this source: https://mborgerson.com/creating-an-executable-from-a-python-script/ if you want to understand more about how pyinstaller works.

 You can move everything into 1 folder to keep track easier.